CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Portability Decomposition Framework

+These regimes should not be conflated.
+Schema failure is primarily an ingestion and interface problem.
+Representational failure is a substrate problem.
+Orientation failure is a learning and data-distribution problem.
+The practical importance of the decomposition is that different mitigation strategies apply to each one.
+Adapter redesign and schema governance address the first.
+Canonical identity, typed relations, and temporal state address the second.
+Model redesign, recalibration, domain adaptation, or task reformulation address the third.

-CSTS is designed to eliminate the first two categories by enforcing structural invariants at the telemetry layer.
-However, orientation stability remains a property of the learning task and data distribution.
+CSTS is designed to eliminate or sharply reduce the first two categories by enforcing structural invariants at the telemetry layer.
+Residual degradation after successful CSTS alignment should therefore be interpreted more honestly: not as an ingestion failure, but as evidence of modeling-level semantic instability or distribution shift.